mprokopov/docker-egeya/README.md

 This container plays nicely with https://github.com/jwilder/nginx-proxy nginx docker container.

+The build addresses fundamental flaw of having DB credentials encrypted in the configuration file and adds workaround to entrypoint to read credentials from DATABASE_URL, encrypt and save to the settings.psa file.

 ## Build

 Change VERSION in docker-compose.yml to build new Aegea blog engine version and run